 Should a growing company buy a competitor and utilize its resources or build their own product version themselves?

 How should a portfolio manager protect her client from risk, but still maintain a decent profit?

 Which executive compensation strategy is the best for a corporation?

 Finance professionals create long-term plans and strategies to help companies thrive financially.
 According to The College Board, finance student “course work covers such topics as planning, raising funds, making wise investments, and controlling costs.”

 Students who major in finance generally study for a bachelor of science degree, as many of the classes require solid high-level math skills.
 There are many finance specializations available, and they often align with professional career paths in sectors including real estate, risk management and insurance, and banking.
-Featured finance courses at the University of Illinois at Chicago (UIC), include classes on entrepreneurial finance, emerging technology, and energy finance.
+Featured finance courses at the University of Illinois Chicago (UIC), include classes on entrepreneurial finance, emerging technology, and energy finance.